Jump to content

 By playing around with animal-eomjis as copy we try to lighten the mood of Fissa and bring some extra joy to the experience.

-Besides, it was a fun exercise to find the right animal for the different states of Fissa.
+It was a fun exercise to match the right animal for the different states of Fissa.

 A few examples of the use of emojis in Fissa